ryanelian/instapack/BREAKING.md

 Here are the list of breaking changes when upgrading between instapack major (or minor) versions.

+## 7.0.0

+- Sass language compiler service has been swapped to the primary Dart implementation!

+  - Aligned CSS `@import` syntax to the official specification: [certain import queries](https://github.com/sass/language/blob/master/accepted/css-imports.md) (for example, paths ending with `.css`) will be treated as ordinary CSS import.

+- Removed `clean` command and `concat` build tools.

+  - Legacy `angularjs` project template is now shipped with a simple concat tool (`concat.cmd`), which can be adopted by projects requiring similar approach for side-loading legacy JS.

+- Disable source map flag `--xdebug` or `-x` has been replaced with `--nodebug` or `-b`

+- Automatic resolution for `.html` modules is now disabled, for improved source code clarity.
+(You will need to explicitly write the extension when importing the file!)

 ## 6.7.0

-- Importing `.vue.html` module is deprecated in favor of **`.vue` Single-File Components (which supports Hot Reload Development Mode)** and will be removed in future instapack version 7.0.0!
+- Importing `.vue.html` module is deprecated in favor of **`.vue` Single-File Components (which supports Hot Reload Development Mode)** and will be removed in future versions!

 ## 6.6.0